Africa-America Institute

-The Africa-America Institute (AAI) is an international education organization dedicated to advancing the continent’s development through higher education and skills training, convening activities, and promoting greater engagement between Africa and the United States.
+The Africa-America Institute (AAI) is an international education organization dedicated to advancing the continent's development through higher education and skills training, convening activities, and promoting greater engagement between Africa and the United States.

 History

 Horace Mann Bond, President of Lincoln University and Professor William Leo Hansberry, of Howard University founded Africa-America Institute in 1953 to provide financial assistance and hospitality to Africans studying in the US.
+The Central Intelligence Agency was centrally involved in AAI's affairs for nearly a decade, providing the majority of the funds spent by the institute in the period of the mid-1950s and 1962.

 As African nations gained independence, AAI offered higher education scholarship programs in the United States to support African scholars in gaining a higher education and skills that could be applied in post-colonial Africa.
 Its programming expanded to provide academic and professional skills training opportunities for Africans in both the U.S. and Africa in the 1990s.
 AAI's programs evolved in the early- 2000s to focus on increased U.S.-Africa engagement on issues impacting the African continent with policymakers and business leaders from the U.S. and Africa.

 In 2013 the organization celebrated its 60th anniversary in the New York Hilton.
-The event included a discussion by Hailemariam Desalegn, the Prime Minister of Ethiopia, Hifikepunye Lucas Pohamba, the President of Namibia and Foreign Affairs Ministers of Ghana, Hanna Tetteh and Tanzania as regards Africa’s past, present and future.
+The event included a discussion by Hailemariam Desalegn, the Prime Minister of Ethiopia, Hifikepunye Lucas Pohamba, the President of Namibia and Foreign Affairs Ministers of Ghana, Hanna Tetteh and Tanzania as regards Africa's past, present and future.
 The organization highlighted how more than 23,000 individuals from 54 African countries had been supported by the organization.